-What are orphaned datafiles?
+What are orphaned database data files?

 Sometimes when you drop a database from a SQL Server instance, the underlying files are not removed.